whipowill/quake-mod-scarlet/README.md

 - ``impulse 113`` - teleport bots to your location in coop (only once per minute)

 Reference the included ``instructions.html`` file from FrikaC for detailed information about the bots.

-## Changelog

-- Bots ``skill`` now scales linearly from ``0`` to ``3`` (optimization)
-- Bots can now be spawned w/ random ``skill`` levels (new feature)
-- Bots no longer crowd together in team deathmatch games (bug fix)
-- Bots no longer spam teleporters repeatedly (bug fix)
-- Bots now wear proper team color in coop games (bug fix)
-- Bots now recover from fool's errands more quickly (optimization)
-- Bots now choose from over 500 random names (new feature)
-- Chat system has been completely overhauled (new feature)
-    - Deathmatch bots now know if they are losing and become depressed
-    - Team bots now report when they pickup important items
-- Bots can now teleport to your location in coop (new feature)

 ## Credits